-WRITE ' NIL ' IF Y OU HAVE NO DONATIO NS TO DECLARE HERE: Nil TOTAL FOR PART D \$0.00 Overseas donor's name and street address Date donation received or (dates received if aggregated donations) dd/mm/yyyy Amount of donation or total aggregated donations (including GST) \$0.00 overseas dono Electoral Comm of that return urned to the or or paid to the nission and date n or payment ng GST)
+WRITE 'NIL' IF YOU HAVE NO DONATIONS TO DECLARE HERE: NIL TOTAL FOR PART D NIL Overseas donor's name and street address Date donation received or (dates received if aggregated donations) dd/mm/yyyy Amount of donation or total aggregated donations (including GST) \$0.00 overseas donc Electoral Co date of that re urned to the or or paid to the mmission and trurn or payment ng GST) dd/mm/yyyy

-PART E: CONTRIBUTIONS FROM OVERSEAS PERSON OF MORE THAN \$1.500
+PART E: CONTRIBUTIONS FROM OVERSEAS PERSON OF MORE THAN \$50

-Instructions for Part E - Contributions from overseas persons the name and address of the overseas person; and
+Instructions for Part E - Contributions from overseas persons

-If you receive any donation from a donor who is not an overseas person that includes a contribution from an overseas person greater than \$1,500 (either on its own or when aggregated with all other contributions to the donation by the same overseas person), you must return the whole donation to the donor.
+If you receive any donation from a donor who is not an overseas person that includes a contribution from an overseas person greater than \$50 (either on its own or when aggregated with all other contributions to the donation by the same overseas person), you must return the whole donation to the donor.
 If that is not possible, you must forward the whole donation to the Electoral Commission.